 How I Plan My Week

-Although not absolutely necessary to begin, a personal mission statement gives you guidance and is a reminder of what is important to you.
+A personal mission statement gives you guidance and is a reminder of what is important to you.
 If you don’t already have one, take some time to write one.
-Every week review your mission statement and update it as necessary.
+Every week I review my mission statement and update it if necessary.

 To find happiness, fulfillment, and value in living I will strive to: